Worried because your baby wakes up crying hysterically all of a sudden? Take a look at common reasons why, and more

 As always, the best place to start is with your baby’s pediatrician.
 She’ll be able to provide professional advice tailored to what she knows about your little one.
 Any time I had even the slightest reason to worry, I turned to our pediatrician for guidance.

 But in the meantime, read or watch the video below for a few possibilities for why your baby wakes up crying hysterically, whether at night or from naps, and what you can do about it:

 1. Separation anxiety

 One of the healthiest milestones your baby will reach is separation anxiety.

-As challenging as it is for parents to deal with, separation anxiety shows that your baby is developing a sense of self apart from her environment.
+As challenging as it is for parents to deal with, separation anxiety shows that your baby is developing a sense of herself as separate from you*.
 Previously, she had thought that everything was one and the same.

 The thing is, the idea that we’re separate now instills the notion that we can leave, which can feel frightening.